-<xsd:any/> \
+<xsd:any/> </wsag:Context>

-</wsag:AgreementContext>

-The following describes the attributes and tags listed in the schema outlined above:
+The following describes the attributes and tags listed in the schema outlined above: /wsag:Context

-/wsag: Agreement Context

-This is the outermost tag which encapsulates the entire agreement context /wsag: AgreementContext/AgreementInitiator
+This is the outermost tag which encapsulates the entire agreement context /wsag: Context/wsag: AgreementInitiator

 This optional element identifies the initiator of the agreement creation request.
 It MAY be a URI or a wsa: EndpointReference from WS-Addressing or MAY identify the initiator by a more abstract type of naming, e.g. by security identity of the owner or operator.